 CHUANG-TZU says, “When Lao Tan and Yin Hsi heard of people who considered accumulation as deficiency, they were delighted” (Chuangtzu: 33.5).
 Lao Tan was Lao-tzu’s name, and Yin Hsi was the man to whom he transmitted the Taoteching.

 SUNG CH’ANG-HSING says, “People only worry that their own existence and abudnance are insufficient.
 They don’t realize that helping and giving to others doe them no harm but benefits themselves instead.”

 TS’AO TAO-CH’UNG says, “The wealth that comes from giving generously is inexhaustible.
 The power that arises from not accumulating is boundless.”

 WU CH’ENG says, “Help is the opposite of harm.
 Wherever there is help, there must be harm.
 But when Heaven helps, it doesn’t harm, because it helps without helping.
 Action is the start of struggle.
 Wherever there is action, there must be struggle.
 But when sages act, they don’t struggle, because they act without acting.”

 CHIAO HUNG says, “The previous 5,000 words all explain ‘the Tao of not accumulating,’ what Buddhists call ‘non-attachment.’
 Those who empty their mind on the last two lines will grasp most of Lao-tzu’s text.”

 WANG CHEN says, “The last line summarizes the entire 5,000 words of the previous eighty verses.
 It doesn’t focus on action or inaction but simply on action that doesn’t involve struggle.”

-And RED PINE concludes the commentary by saying, “At the beginning and at the end of the Taoteching, Lao-tzu reminds us not to become attached to the words.
+And RED PINE concludes, “At the beginning and at the end of the Taoteching, Lao-tzu reminds us not to become attached to the words.
 Let the words go.
 Have a cup of tea.”